A2Amir/Speech-Recognition/README.md

 	    watson-developer-cloud
 	    wit

-Some of these packages—such as wit and apiai—offer built-in features, like natural language processing for identifying a speaker’s intent, which go beyond basic speech recognition.
-Others, like google-cloud-speech, focus solely on speechto- text conversion.
-	 The Effect of Noise on Speech Recognition
+Some of these packages—such as wit and apiai—offer built-in features, like natural language processing for identifying a speaker’s intent.
+Others, like google-cloud-speech, focus solely on speechto- text conversion.In this project I am going to focus on the working With Microphones,effect of Noise on Speech Recognition.
-	 Working With Microphones